knewter/bsh/readme.md

       - mplayer, mv, ps, rm, rmdir, search, tmux, vim, wiki

 ## Shell utilities
   Bsh supports common utilities found in most POSIX/Linux compliant systems.
-The belowlist is only a representative sample of the available commands and these descriptions aren't entirely accurate.
+The below list is only a representative sample of the available commands and these descriptions aren't entirely accurate.
 A description of available options as well as a howto on accessing the local shell is needed.